genomic reference sequence

 The recommendation for nucleotide numbering in a gene based on a genomic reference sequence works only if the reference sequence in the database is published as a single file.
 For my organism there is not yet a reliable genome assembly.
 For my gene of interest the genomic sequence is stored in multiple files, each containing one exon and partial flanking intron sequences.
 What should I do?

 If no database file is available that contains the complete genomic sequence, such a file should be constructed and submitted to the database.
 For unsequenced sections in the introns N’s can be used to fill gaps (the number of N’s included can be used to get the intron to the estimated size).
 The accession.version number of the submitted file can than be used as a genomic reference sequence.

 The basic recommendation is that the reference sequence used represents the major and largest transcript of the gene.
-Variants present in alternative transcripts, not covered by the selected reference transcript, can be described based on annoted alternative transcript variants (e.g. LRG_199t3) or protein isoforms (e.g. LRG_199p3).
-However, alternatively spliced exons (5’-first, internal or 3’-terminal) derived from within the gene can be also numbered as for intronic sequences and variants in transcripts initiating or terminating outside this region can be described as upstream or downstream sequences.
+The MANE Select transcript available from the MANE project (see Ensembl or NCBI) is preferred if it is a suitable reference for describing the variant.
+Variants present in alternative transcripts, not covered by the selected reference transcript, can be described based on annotated alternative transcript variants (e.g. NM_001099404.2, LRG_199t3) or protein isoforms (e.g. NP_001092874.1, LRG_199p3), preferring MANE Plus Clinical transcripts if specified by the MANE project.
+Contact the MANE project (MANEfirstname.lastname@example.org or email@example.com) if any pathogenic variants cannot be adequately described using available MANE transcripts.

 introns in 3’ untranslated region (UTR)